Cellular or Bluetooth RPM Devices & How To Choose

 Cellular and Bluetooth Medical Monitoring Devices

-The Tenovi Gateway is one health hub offering the following features.
+The Tenovi Gateway offers the following features.

-• Seamlessly connects to a growing list of Tenovi and 3rd party devices.
+• Seamlessly connects to over 40 RPM and RTM devices.

 • Connects to cellular carriers in the U.S.